Prompt Injection is a Weakness, not a Vulnerability

 The challenge in determining intention is that there is inherent ambiguity in natural language.
 For example, take a look at this sentence:

-Is duck a noun or a verb?
+Is “duck” a noun or a verb?
 The meaning is only clear when you add additional context.
-This problem compounds when you have larger prompts, and especially when you have multiple users defining context, such as the developer of an AI app, and a user, and potentially even MCP integrations.
+This problem compounds when you have larger prompts, and especially when you have multiple users defining context, such as the developer of an AI app, a user, and potentially even MCP integrations.

 For example, let’s say that an AI Agent is prompt injected into installing a malicious dependency.
 Can you definitively prove that the end user didn’t want this action?
 The lack of a domain-specific language for LLM interactions (comparable to programming languages) makes intent verification fundamentally intractable.